Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning: Analyses

 \subsection{Experimental setup}

-\paragraph{Architectures} We use the Impala architecture \citep{espeholt2018impala}, as it has been demonstrated to yield stronger performance than the original architecture of \citet{mnih2015humanlevel}.
-Our main experiments and analyses show results across different scales for the width of $\psi$ ($\times1$, $\times2$, $\times4$, $\times8$).
-When a scale is not explicitly stated, our analysis defaults to the $\times$4 scale due to its observed high gain \citep{ceron2024mixtures, sokar2025dont, ceron2024pruned}.
-Following \citep{ceron2024mixtures, sokar2025dont}, we only scale $\psi$, unless specified otherwise.
-While our main focus is on the more performant ResNet backbone of Impala, we also demonstrate the broader applicability of our findings using a standard CNN architecture \citep{mnih2015humanlevel}.
+\paragraph{Architectures} We employ the Impala architecture \citep{espeholt2018impala} for its superior performance, and while our analysis centers on it, we also confirm our findings' broad applicability using the standard CNN architecture \citep{mnih2015humanlevel}.
+Our main experiments and analyses present results across various scaling factors for the width of $\psi$ (specifically, $\times1$, $\times2$, $\times4$, and $\times8$).
+When a scaling factor is not explicitly mentioned, our analysis defaults to the $\times4$ scale.
+This is because, as shown in prior work \citep{ceron2024mixtures, sokar2025dont, ceron2024pruned}, the $\times4$ scale provides a substantial performance improvement, while further scaling tends to yield only marginal gains.
+Although layer width is our primary focus, we also include some preliminary investigations into scaling network depth in the appendix.

-\paragraph{Agents and environments} We use the Rainbow agent \citep{hessel2018rainbow} and evaluate on the Arcade Learning Environment (ALE) suite \citep{bellemare2013arcade} using the same $20$ Atari games used by \citet{ceron2024mixtures} and \citet{sokar2025dont}.
-Moreover, we present our main results on the full suite of 60 games.
-We ran each experiment for a total of 200 million environment steps, with $5$ independent seeds, except for the experiments with an increased replay ratio of 2, where we report the results at 50M steps.
-Moreover, we evaluate Rainbow on the Procgen \citep{cobbe2019procgen} benchmark and on the 100k benchmark \citep{Kaiser2020Model} using DER (the version of Rainbow tuned for this setting).
+\paragraph{Agents and environments} Our primary experimental setup involves the Rainbow agent \citep{hessel2018rainbow} evaluated on the Arcade Learning Environment (ALE) suite \citep{bellemare2013arcade}.
+For direct comparison with recent work, we use the same $20$-game subset from \citet{ceron2024mixtures} and \citet{sokar2025dont}.
+However, we present our main results on the full ALE suite of 60 Atari games.
+We ran each experiment for a total of 200 million environment steps, with results averaged over $5$ independent seeds, except for the experiments with an increased replay ratio of 2, where we report the results at 50M steps.
+To further test the generality of our approach on discrete tasks, we also evaluate Rainbow on the Procgen benchmark \citep{cobbe2019procgen}.
+Additionally, we assess performance on the data-efficient 100k benchmark \citep{Kaiser2020Model}, for which we use DER, a version of Rainbow specifically tuned for that data-constrained setting.
+Finally, to demonstrate our findings extend beyond discrete action spaces, we also evaluate the Soft Actor-Critic (SAC) agent \citep{haarnoja2018soft} on continuous control tasks from the DeepMind Control (DMC) suite \citep{tassa2018deepmind}.

 \paragraph{Code and compute resources} For all our experiments, we use the Dopamine library\footnote{Dopamine: https://github.com/google/dopamine} with Jax implementations \citep{castro2018dopamine}.
 For SoftMoE \citep{ceron2024mixtures}, we use the official implementation integrated in Dopamine.
 For the sparse methods \citep{ceron2024pruned, graesser2022state}, we use the same JaxPruner library\footnote{JaxPruner: https://github.com/google-research/jaxpruner} \citep{lee2024jaxpruner} used by \citep{ceron2024pruned}.
 All libraries have Apache-2.0 license.
 All experiments were run on NVIDIA Tesla P100 GPUs.
 The duration of each experiment ranged from 4 to 13 days, depending on the specific scale and algorithm.
 We present the exact run time for each case in Section \ref{sec:mindtheGAP}.